paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 The short answer is: I don't know.
 My intuition is that rotating colours doesn't really qualify as motion, but my experience and understanding of the problem is, to say the least, limited.
 In situations like this I'd rather depend on user research instead of guesses.

 Luckily, the site had its five minutes of fame on Reddit which proved to be a decent opportunity to collect feedback.
-None of the users brought up the background so far.
+None of the users brought up an issue with the background effect so far.
 I'm also lucky enough to know a bunch of accessibility specialists, such as [Sandrina Pereira](https://twitter.com/a_sandrina_p).
 Her suggestion was that a) background animations definitely qualify as motion, b) perhaps the effect feels natural because it's a direct result of a user interaction.

 ## Summary

 The late 90s/Geocities web felt playful and weird.
 It was fun in an uninhibited, somewhat less performative, way.
 I wanted to incorporate some of this look and feel in the site.
 But still, I didn't want to make it feel esoteric to the point where you'd need to up your hipsterdom-level to 9000 and browse it exclusively throught Netscape 7.
 All of that, while listening to the new Nirvana: Unplugged.

-I still wanted decent UX on mobile and desktop, and some space for easter eggs (something you can't do when living in a strange and abusive relationship with social media we've grown so accustomed to).
+I still wanted decent UX on mobile and desktop, and some space for easter eggs (something you can't do when living in the strange and abusive relationship with social media we've grown so accustomed to).

 As a kid I had build 6 websites before I even got access to the Internet for the first time.
 Now, after being burned out for 3 years, even considering changing my job, it was the first time I genuinely enjoyed coding.
 Fuck, I forgot how much fun it was.